 I was introduced to Nando’s by my excited husband when I was home in Dublin a few years ago, visiting friends and family.
-Indeed, most people associate peri peri with Nando’s, or first tasted the delicious spicy sauce there.
+Most people associate peri peri with Nando’s, or first taste the delicious spicy sauce there.

-It tasted completely different to any hot sauce I had tried previously.
-I love this sauce.
-I dream of this sauce.
-Variations of peri-peri have been around since the 15th century in Africa, when the sauce was used as a marinade, heavily influenced by Portuguese settlers.
+It tasted completely different from any hot sauce I had tried previously, spicy, tangy, salty, creamy… I loved it!
+Variations of peri-peri have been around since the 15th century in Africa when the sauce was used as a marinade, heavily influenced by Portuguese settlers.

 It’s still disputed to this day whether the original recipes originated in Angola or Mozambique, but one thing that isn’t being disputed is how delicious it is.

-Peri-peri (also known as piri-piri or pili-pili) references the hot spicy peppers used to make peri peri sauce.
+Peri-peri (also known as piri piri sauce or pili-pili) references the hot spicy peppers used to make peri peri sauce.
 Traditionally, bird’s eye chili peppers are used.

 How to use it?